gorchard/event-Python/README.md

 Functions included:

 	TD, EM = read_aer(filename):
-		Reads in the ATIS file specified by 'filename' and returns the TD and EM events
+		Reads in the ATIS file specified by 'filename' and returns the TD and EM events.
+This only works for ATIS recordings directly from the GUI.
+If you are working with the N-MNIST or N-CALTECH101 datasets, use  read_dataset(filename) instead

+	TD = read_dataset(filename):
+		Reads in the TD events contained in the N-MNIST/N-CALTECH101 dataset file specified by 'filename'

 	write2jAER(td_events, filename):
 		writes the td events in 'td_events' to a file specified by 'filename' which is compatible with the jAER framework.
 To view these events in jAER, make sure to select the DAVIS640 sensor.